9 Steps to Getting a Great Subletter — Stat

 Actually, this is the best place to begin when you’re looking for a subletter.
-That’s because state laws surrounding subletting vary and since your leasing agreement may have its own special set of clauses, it’s a good idea to check in so you CYA (Cover.
-Your.
-Synonym for donkey).
+That’s because state laws surrounding subletting vary, and since your leasing agreement may have its own special set of clauses, it’s a good idea to check-in.

 But beyond the warm, fuzzy feelings that come with the assurance you won’t be sued or held responsible for a subletter’s late payment, your landlord or leasing office may have qualified renters on a waiting list.
 The odds, of course, are more likely to be in your favor in a city where rental vacancies are low.
-Nationwide, rental vacancies are at 6.8 percent, which is down from 7.3 percent this time last year, according to U.S. Census Bureau data.
+Nationwide, rental vacancies are at 6.8 percent, which is down from 7 percent in 2019, according to U.S. Census Bureau data.
 Rental vacancies are lowest in the west and northeast, according to the data.

 If you’re having a tough time finding a reliable subletter, and the clock is ticking, consider offering a discount on your space, suggests Adam James, also a broker with Spaces Real Estate.
 Knocking $100 or $200 from the monthly rent might make the sublet more attractive, he explains.
 That way, you’re not getting charged for breaking your lease or on the hook for the full monthly rental amount.